The Role of Mental Health in the Regional Business Community

 According to a recent survey conducted by the American Psychological Association, an overwhelming 86% of Americans believe in being open about mental health, and that challenges to individual mental health can get better.
 Furthermore, the survey also indicated that most Americans felt comfortable interacting with others in their community who had a mental health disorder.
 The implications of this research may indicate that more individuals across our diverse communities are interested in taking steps to remove obstacles that individuals face along their journey to having sufficient mental health.

-The critically important role of mental health is especially relevant today in business.
+The critically important role of providing mental health resources is especially relevant today in business.
 According to Debra Jefferson, coordinator of the Crisis Intervention Team at Horizon Behavioral Health, a key provider of mental health services for the region, the effect of the COVID–19 pandemic has put a heavy burden on regional quality of life in the context of mental health.

 “People are isolated, very anxious, which causes an increase in depression, and the pandemic has a lot to do with it”, said Debra Jefferson.
 She also indicated that substance addiction and abuse rates have also increased, which has put an increased demand on police and first responders to keep their communities safe.
 Lynchburg Chief of Police, Ryan Zuidema, says that his officers are required to stay with patients for days and that the challenge of meeting the mental health needs of the Lynchburg region are “taking officers off the streets.”
 The impact of mental health on an individual basis has a spillover effect on the regional business community as well.